godotengine/godot-docs/classes/class_visualinstance.rst

 - :ref:`AABB<class_aabb>` **get_aabb** **(** **)** const

+Returns the :ref:`AABB<class_aabb>` (also known as the bounding box) for this VisualInstance.

 .. _class_VisualInstance_get_transformed_aabb:

 - :ref:`AABB<class_aabb>` **get_transformed_aabb** **(** **)** const

+Returns the transformed :ref:`AABB<class_aabb>` (also known as the bounding box) for this VisualInstance.

+Transformed in this case means the :ref:`AABB<class_aabb>` plus the position, rotation, and scale of the :ref:`Spatial<class_spatial>`\ s :ref:`Transform<class_transform>`

 .. _class_VisualInstance_set_base:

 - void **set_base** **(** :ref:`RID<class_rid>` base **)**

+Sets the base of the VisualInstance, which changes how the engine handles the VisualInstance under the hood.

+It is recommended to only use set_base if you know what you're doing.